Chapter 8. Working with clusters

 Determine expected container memory usage

-Determine expected mean and peak container memory usage, empirically if necessary (for example, by separate load testing).
-Remember to consider all the processes that may potentially run in parallel in the container: for example, does the main application spawn any ancillary scripts?
+Determine expected mean and peak container memory usage.
+For example, you could perform separate load testing.
+Remember to consider all the processes that could potentially run in parallel in the container, such as any ancillary scripts that might be spawned by the main application.

 Determine risk appetite